tushardobhal/canny-edge-cuda/README.md

 # canny-edge-cuda
-Canny Edge Detector in CUDA
+Canny Edge Detector in CUDA using Visual Studio 15